Don’t Clean Your Garage Floor Before Seeing This

 There’s more salt on my garage floor this winter than I have ever seen.
 I need to clean it off before it ruins the concrete.

 The dirt on a garage floor can be more than annoying.
-Salt and sand will eat away at the concrete’s top layer.
-Dirt tracks into the house, and a dirty floor just looks bad.
+Salt and sand will eat away at the concrete's top layer.
+Dirt tracks into the house, and the dirty floor just looks bad.
 Keeping the floor clean is easier than undoing years of grime and salt.

 Clean the Garage Floor for Safety and Value